fbpx

 If neighboring properties do have good whitetail habitat, then creating high-quality habitat on your small property will be even more important.
 Better whitetail habitat on neighboring properties will give deer little reason to come onto your small property.
 Creating high-quality habitat on your property will level the playing field.
 It will also give deer a reason to start using your property more frequently.

-By understanding what habitat components neighbors do and don’t have, and to what degree, will enable you to make educated choices on what habitat strategies your property needs.
+Understanding what habitat components neighbors do and don’t have, and to what degree, will enable you to make educated choices on what habitat strategies your property needs.
 This will allow you to effectively compete with neighboring properties.
-Most importantly, this will help to hold deer on a small property.

 Pressure on neighboring properties is another way to gauge how effective your small property will be at holding deer.
 Quality deer habitat becomes somewhat irrelevant if deer feel pressured.
 Deer are adaptive and catch on quickly.
-If hunting pressure is high on neighboring properties than it likely will not take long for deer to move somewhere they feel safe.
+If hunting pressure is high on neighboring properties then it likely will not take long for deer to move somewhere they feel safe.

 This is good news because pressured deer will relocate to your small property.
-As long as you have great habitat and take precautions not to alert deer on your own property than it is likely deer will remain on your property.
+As long as you have great habitat and take precautions not to alert deer on your own property then it is likely deer will remain on your property.
 This could easily lead to deer permanently taking up residence.
 It is crucial to make your property feel like it is as unpressured as possible for the best results.
 This way you aren’t scaring deer off your small property and back onto the neighbors.
 Taking care not to spook deer will greatly help to hold deer on a small property.

 Having low pressure on a small property is as equally important as having high-quality habitat.
-For example, you can have the best habitat in the world but if you’re pressuring deer on your small property than deer will not stay.
-Vice versa, you could have the lowest pressured property of all time, but if there is not quality habitat then deer have no reason to use your property.
+For example, you can have the best habitat in the world but if you’re pressuring deer on your small property then deer will not stay.
+Vice versa, you could have the lowest pressured property of all time, but if there is no quality habitat then deer have no reason to use your property.

 Keep deer from discovering that you’re hunting them.
 If deer feel pressured they will adapt.
 If you’re repeatedly getting seen, heard, or winded by deer they are going to move somewhere where they feel safe.

 Sanctuaries are very important for keeping deer on your property feeling safe.
-Creating dense cover where deer feel safe will allow them use this sanctuary as a bedding area.
+Creating dense cover where deer feel safe will allow them to use this sanctuary as a bedding area.
 Getting deer to bed on your property has many advantages.
 Bedding areas are one of the most important components to consider to hold deer on a small property.
 Deer spend most of daylight in their beds.
-Having bedding areas will greatly improve the time deer spend on your small property.
+Having high-quality bedding areas will greatly improve the time deer spend on your small property.

 entrance and exit routes canoe